starsfordummies/ITransverse.jl/README.md

 # ITransverse.jl

-transverse contraction for temporal MPS
+This package provide several routines for the transverse contraction of 2D tensor networks, it was mainly developed for the characterization of temporal matrix product states in the time evolution of one-dimensional quantum many-body systems.

+It is built on top of the excellent ITensors library, and tries to reuse most of its features whenever possible.

 # Conventions

-We start with ITensors conventions, so for an MPS we'd have something like
+We start with ITensors conventions, so for an MPS we'd have something like (physical legs here point upwards, ie. we think of applying an MPO to an MPS like a tetris brick falling from the top - in order words, if we think of time evolution operators, time would go upwards)

 ```